The Expert's Checklist: Ways to Find Out if a Tree Needs to be Cut Down

 FAQs

-How do I know whether a tree is dead?
+How can I tell if a tree is dead?

 What are the warning signs of a tree that is diseased?

-Is it safe to remove the tree by yourself?
+Is it safe to remove an entire tree on your own?

 Conclusion